ManuelRausch/StatConfR/README.md

 Data should be in the form of a data.frame object columns for following
 variables:

-- stimulus (factor with 2 levels): The property of the stimulus which defines which response is correct
+- stimulus (factor with 2 levels): the feature of the stimulus which defines which response is correct,
-- diffCond (factor): The experimental manipulation that is expected to affect discrimination sensitivity
+- diffCond (factor, optinal): the experimental manipulation that is expected to affect discrimination sensitivity,
-- correct (0-1): Indicating whether the choice was correct (1) or incorrect(0).
+- correct (0-1): a variable indicating whether the choice was correct (1) or incorrect(0),
-- rating (factor): A discrete variable encoding the decision confidence (high: very confident; low: less confident)
+- rating (factor): a discrete variable encoding the decision confidence (high: very confident; low: less confident).
 - participant (integer): giving the subject ID.

 ### Fitting

-We strongly recommend that if metacognitive efficiency is to be measured using the meta-d′/d′ method that researchers fist determine whether the Independent Truncated Gaussian Model, the confidence model implied by the meta-d′/d′ method, is an adequate description of the data.
 Using the function fitConfModel, we can fit several confidence models to the data of each participant.
 The argument `.parallel=TRUE`allows for parallelization over all but one available core.